We hope that you are able to find all the information you need about our school on our website.

 We send monthly information to parents to keep you informed of the latest information about keeping your child safe online.

-You may be aware that from May, the rules around data protection changed.
 The ‘General Data Protection Regulation’ (GDPR) changed how we can use your personal data and keep it safe, and it also strengthened your rights over your own data.

 The change was to make sure sensitive or private information about yourselves and your children stays safe.
 Whilst it is similar to the current Data Protection Act in many ways, there are a few differences.: